If it hasn’t happened already, expect a call soon from your teen about a deposit for next year’s housing.

 If your student is talking about living in a house with 5-10 kids, set up a parent meeting by conference call or email to discuss how rent and utilities get paid, and damages are covered.
 Though more complex, it can work.

 Some colleges have an off-campus housing office that provides lists of reputable landlords, offers lease and legal advice and, at our daughter’s school, hands out free window security alarms.
 We looked at that last one as an added safety measure.

 Fraternity and sorority housing Students who join Greek life are sometimes required to live in the house for at least a year.
 Find out your student’s options and what living there entails, particularly cost.

 Living single Don’t be dismayed if your teen wants to live alone next year.
-It may simply mean he likes his privacy.
+It may simply mean they like their privacy.
 Remember, most kids these days grow up with their own bedroom and some don’t adjust well to sharing.

-The RA option If your teen wants to live alone and can handle responsibility, she should consider becoming an RA (resident advisor), an upperclassmen in charge of students on a particular floor in a dorm.
+The RA option If your teen wants to live alone and can handle responsibility, they should consider becoming an RA (resident advisor), an upperclassman in charge of students on a particular floor in a dorm.
 An RA usually receives reduced or free housing fees—helpful for a mature kid who wants to save money.

 The back-up plan Sometimes students don’t get the arrangement they request.
-Help yours be prepared in case he’s assigned a four-person suite when there are five of them.
+Help yours be prepared in case they’re assigned a four-person suite when there are five of them.

 Please share your thoughts on college housing in the comments section below.

 Planning ahead is arguably the most important factor in making a decision on student housing.
 The sooner you weigh your options, the better it generally pans out.
 Thanks for sharing your insights.